House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 11. Longstalked Holly Tree

-Longstalked Holly Tree is a plant whose origins come from Asia.
-This plant is very adaptable, and it can grow as a small tree or a shrub, depending on how you prune it.
-This holly is also evergreen, and the females provide small red berries.
+The Longstalked Holly is native to Asia.
+The plant is adaptable and can grow as a small tree or a shrub, depending on how you prune it.
+It is also evergreen, and the females provide small red berries.
 Depending on how you treat it (as a shrub or a small plant), it can grow from 10 to 20 feet and spread up to 15 feet.

 12. Blue Princess Holly Tree